Stephen Peyser

-Stephen Peyser (born July 28, 1986, in Lloyd Harbor, New York) is an American professional lacrosse player with the Long Island Lizards of Major League Lacrosse.
-Peyser also played with the Orlando Titans and New York Titans of the National Lacrosse League.
-He plays the midfield position.
+Stephen Peyser (born July 28, 1986) is an American former professional lacrosse player.
+He played with the Long Island Lizards of Major League Lacrosse and the Orlando Titans and New York Titans of the National Lacrosse League.
+He played the midfield position.

 Collegiate career

 Peyser won two national championships while playing with the Johns Hopkins Blue Jays.
 As a freshman, he played in all sixteen games and helped the Blue Jays win the 2005 NCAA Division I Men's Lacrosse Championship.
 In 2006, Peyser missed a significant part of the season due to a broken jaw suffered prior to the season.
 In his junior season he was awarded USILA third team All-American honors, and again helped his team win the national championship.
 Peyser was named to the 2007 NCAA Division I Men's Lacrosse Championship All-tournament team for his efforts in the tournament.
 As a senior, Peyser and the Blue Jays were again in the national championship game; however, this time they were defeated by the Syracuse Orange.

 As collegiate lacrosse has developed more specialists, Peyser's abilities as both a face-off man and offensive and defensive midfielder contributed to the Blue Jays success during his collegiate career.